Marginal Post Processing of Bayesian Inference Products with Normalizing Flows and Kernel Density Estimators: Applications of margarine

+REACH is an experiment aiming to detect the sky-averaged 21-cm signal in the frequency range $50 - 170$ MHz \citep{Acedo_reach_mission_2022}.

-The REACH data analysis pipeline uses nested sampling, implemented with \textsc{polychord}, to model the foregrounds, chromatic effects of the beam and the global 21-cm signal in the data.
-The pipeline has been extensively tested on mock observations~\cite{Anstey_REACH_2021,Anstey_antenna_2022,Cumner_antenna_2021, Scheutwinkel2022a, Scheutwinkel2022b} and we demonstrate the application of \textsc{margarine} to an example set of samples from the pipeline.
-Where we have generated mock observational data using an all-sky map and injected a Gaussian signal profile with an amplitude of $A = 155$~mK, a central frequency of $f_0 = 85$~MHz and a standard deviation of $\sigma = 15$~MHz.
+The REACH data analysis pipeline uses Nested Sampling, implemented with \textsc{polychord}, to model the different components of the data.
+The pipeline has been extensively tested on mock observations~\citep{Anstey_REACH_2021,Anstey_antenna_2022,Cumner_antenna_2021, Scheutwinkel2022a, Scheutwinkel2022b}.
+We generate mock observational data using a realistic foreground model derived from an all-sky map and inject a Gaussian signal profile with an amplitude of $|T_\mathrm{min}| = 155$~mK, a central frequency of $\nu_c = 85$~MHz and a standard deviation of $\Delta \nu = 15$~MHz.

-The samples correspond to a single snapshot observation taken from the Karoo radio observatory with a dipole antenna and modelled with a foreground model that takes advantage of the spectral structure of the sky, a chromaticity correction, Gaussian noise and a Gaussian signal profile corresponding to a 16 dimensional parameter space.
-In the left-hand panel of \cref{fig:cosmo_examples} we show the signal parameter samples in red, having marginalised over the other 13 parameters, and the corresponding KDE reconstruction from \textsc{margarine} in blue.
-We see a reasonable consistency between the marginal KL divergence calculated for these samples when using both types of density estimator built into \textsc{margarine}.
+The mock data correspond to a single snapshot observation taken from the Karoo radio observatory with a dipole antenna and modelled with a foreground model that takes advantage of the spectral structure of the sky, a correction for the non-uniform response of the antenna to the sky, Gaussian noise and a Gaussian signal profile corresponding to a 16 dimensional parameter space.
+In the left-hand panel of \cref{fig:cosmo_examples} we show the posterior distribution for the signal parameters from our fit in orange, having marginalised over the other 13 parameters, and the corresponding KDE reconstruction from \textsc{margarine} is shown in purple.
+We see a reasonable consistency between the marginal KL divergence calculated for these samples when using both the KDE and MAF.

-However, we note that there are some differences in the BMD estimate with the MAF giving a larger value for $d$r.
-From a visual inspection of the samples we would expect the BMD to be around 1-2 due to the tight constraint on $f_0$ and weaker but still non-trivial constraint on $A$ meaning that both estimates are consistent with expectations and each other within $\lesssim 3$ times their respective bounds.
+However, we note that there are some differences in the BMD estimate, with the MAF giving a larger value for $d$.
+From a visual inspection of the samples, we would expect the BMD to be around 1-2 due to the tight Gaussian constraint on $\nu_c$ and weaker but still non-trivial constraint on $|T_\mathrm{min}|$.
+Both estimates are, therefore, somewhat consistent with expectations.
+For this example, we have $\approx 2500$ samples and the levels of accuracy for the MAF and KDE that we see are again consistent with predictions from \cref{fig:samples-vs-dims}.